V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/trucks.md

 !!!
 Tip
-       For all the screws with captured nuts it is best to prethread them to loosen them up a bit to prevent ruining the printed parts.
+       For all the screws with captured nuts it is best to pre-thread them to loosen them up a bit to prevent ruining the printed parts.

 ___